 Hope you found this brief introduction to some aspects of wire rope, including the different parts of a wire rope and the rope’s lay, classification, and construction, helpful.

 Remember there’s a lot more to learn about wire rope in order to work with it properly and safely, and thankfully, we offer two online learning courses for it–our wire rope basics online course and our wire rope safety and operations online course.

 And of course, we’ve got courses on rigging and cranes and similar topics in our online health and safety training library, which is geared for manufacturing clients and features our hallmark animated style, including 3-D.

 Let us know if you have any questions.
 The comments field below awaits you.
-Otherwise, have a great day, keep in touch, feel free to download our free JHA guide immediately below, and consider signing up for our newsletter (scroll up and look to the right to do that).
+Otherwise, have a great day, keep in touch, and feel free to download our free Job Hazard Analysis (JHA) guide immediately below.

 Job Hazard Analysis Guide